Azure/pcs-cli/README.md

 1. `npm link`

 ## 3. Sign in
-Sign in using `pcs login` and your Azure account credentials.
+Sign in using `pcs login` and credentials for an Azure account.

 ## 4. Create a deployment
 ### Basic Deployment
 #### Deploy Azure Resources

 1. Run either `pcs` or `pcs -t remotemonitoring -s basic`.
 These are equivalent in that they will both deploy a basic deployment (i.e. a deployment to a single VM).
 1. Follow the on-screen prompts
 1. The results of the deployment will be saved to a file named `output.json`

 #### Verify the Web UI and Microservices are deployed

-Click on the link that is shown in the output window, it will take you to the Remote Monitoring web application.
+Click on the link that is shown in the output window to go to the Remote Monitoring web application.

 ### Standard Deployment